joinourtalents/django-popup-forms/README.rst

 * When user clicks on link, the form, already pre-loaded in template, just makes visible
 * User fills form, and submits it.
 POST request goes to form processing URL
-* If form is valid, it is processed, and user is redirected to success url
+* If form is valid, it is processed, handler returns `CloseFormResponse` to close the popup form, and user is redirected to success url (which by default is the referrer page where popup form was rendered)
-* If form contains errors, it is handled by @popup_form decorator, which stores form data AND ERROR DATA in session, and redirects back to referring view
+* If form contains errors, handler returns `OpenFormResponse`, it is handled by decorator, which stores form data AND ERROR DATA in session, and redirects back to referring view
 * The ``{% popup_form %}`` tag then finds data, stored by decorator,
   and re-populates form making it VISIBLE (not hidden) - user sees the same form, with errors

 Conditions
 ----------